-The nuclear policy of the country includes R&D activities concerning the application of nuclear technology in various sectors such as energy, environment, human health, industry and agriculture etc.
+The nuclear policy of the country includes R&D activities concerning the application of nuclear technology in various sectors such as energy, environment, human health, industry and agriculture.

-The Turkish Atomic Energy Authority (TAEK) was established as the nuclear regulatory body by Law No. 2690.
-TAEK regulates all nuclear and radiation activities and facilities in Turkey.
-Law No. 2690 gives TAEK authority and responsibility for ensuring nuclear safety and nuclear security by licensing and inspecting such activities and facilities.
-TAEK also coordinates and supports research and development activities in the nuclear field.
+TENMAK was established as the nuclear regulatory body by Law No. 2690.
+TENMAK regulates all nuclear and radiation activities and facilities in Turkey.
+Law No. 2690 gives TENMAK authority and responsibility for ensuring nuclear safety and nuclear security by licensing and inspecting such activities and facilities.
+TENMAK also coordinates and supports research and development activities in the nuclear field.

-TAEK operates three nuclear research and training centers to perform research, training and development activities:
+TENMAK operates three nuclear research and training centres to perform research, training and development activities:

 Although Turkey has no nuclear power plants, there are two research reactors.
-The governmental research centre Cekmece Nuclear Research and Training Centre (ÇNAEM), which is one of the three institutions affiliated with TAEK, cooperates with universities and other scientific and research institutes for the development and application of nuclear science and technology for peaceful uses of nuclear energy. ÇNAEM commissioned a 1 MW research reactor (TR 1) in 1962 for both research and production of isotopes for industrial and medical purposes.
+The governmental research centre ÇNAEM, which is one of the three institutions affiliated with TENMAK, cooperates with universities and other scientific and research institutes for the development and application of nuclear science and technology for peaceful uses of nuclear energy. ÇNAEM commissioned a 1 MW research reactor (TR 1) in 1962 for both research and production of isotopes for industrial and medical purposes.
 It was operational from 1962 to 1977, and has since been dismantled.
 A pool type 5 MW reactor (TR 2) was later built in the same building and operated at 5 MW between 1984 and 1994 for irradiation purposes.
-It operated at low power levels between 1995 and 2009 due to the fact that updates of seismic evaluation studies of the reactor building were required.
+It operated at low power levels between 1995 and 2009 due to updates of seismic evaluation studies of the reactor building that were required.
 In 2013, the project to strengthen the reactor building was completed.

 The second research reactor in Turkey, ITU TRIGA MARK II, reached its first criticality on 11 March 1979.
 It is a pool type, light water cooled and graphite reflected reactor.
 The ITU TRIGA MARK II reactor is capable of steady state operation at power levels up to 250 kW or pulsing mode operation where powers as high as 1200 MW are achieved for about 10 msec.

 Research and development activities in nuclear technology are performed by a limited number of universities in Turkey.
-Hacettepe, Istanbul Technical, Ankara, Ege and Akdeniz universities are among the notable ones.
+Hacettepe, Istanbul Technical, Ankara, Ege and Akdeniz universities are among the notable programmes.